Babies and Mirrors!

 Mirrors aren’t only great for babies–they’re perfect for toddlers too!
 Mirrors allow toddlers to continue developing self-recognition.
 As we mentioned earlier, self-recognition is a process that takes several years to be actualized.
 Looking in the mirror with a toddler and asking questions such as “Who is that?” and “Where is your ____(nose, tummy, etc.)?” encourages self-identification and fosters language growth.
 Additionally, mirrors can help young children develop emotionally as they have more opportunity to witness their own expressions throughout the day.
 Some great places to mount mirrors for toddlers are in pretend play areas (especially ones with dress up clothes!), places where frequent tasks take place such as hand washing and eating, in a “cool down” or “time out” spot, and even outside!
 The possibilities are endless.

-Mirror Options and Safety
+Mirror Options for Babies (and Safety Tips)

 For young babies, floor mirrors are great options for floor play.
 These mirrors often allow you to adjust the angle so that your baby always has the perfect view.